Sinn Fein calls for united Ireland debate after historic election win | Politics

 It followed a similar path in the Northern Irish elections, where it focused on economic concerns rather than Irish unity to appeal to middle-ground voters.
 The election follows demographic trends that have long indicated that pro-British Protestant parties would eventually be eclipsed by predominantly Catholic Irish nationalist parties who favour uniting the north with the Republic of Ireland.

 All unionist candidates combined secured slightly more votes than all nationalists in Thursday's election.
-The cross-community Alliance Party scored its strongest ever result as it bids to establish itself as a third pillar of the political system.
-(Writing by Conor Humphries; editing by Clelia Oziel)
+The cross-community Alliance Party scored its strongest ever result with 17 seats as it bids to establish itself as a third pillar of the political system.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)